 Bethany (Levin) Tileston received her B.A. in Speech-Language Hearing Sciences from the University of Colorado- Boulder in May 2011.
 During her time there, she volunteered at Adams 50 Child Find and completed an internship with the Rocky Mountain Deaf School, creating language facilitating activities for families and assisting at their monthly family programs.
 She received her M.A. in Speech-Language Pathology from the University of Northern Colorado in August 2013.
 Bethany discovered her love for assessing and treating fluency disorders her first semester of graduate school.
 She completed an externship at Havern School, where she provided speech-language therapy to children with a wide variety of learning and language disorders.
 She completed a 10 week internship at the CST Denver office prior to graduating and was thrilled to be hired at the Denver office soon after.
 Bethany worked in Denver Public Schools for two years, providing services to students from ages 3 to 21 with a wide variety of communication disorders and abilities.
 When not at CST, Bethany loves baking, hiking with her husband, working on home projects, and trying new restaurants.

 Emily Figliomeni received her Masters of Arts in Speech Language Pathology from the University of Toledo in 2015.
-She has been working with children and adults with a wide variety of communication disorders and delays for over five years, but her love for working with individuals who stutter began during her externships in the Northwest Ohio Stuttering Clinics.
+She has been working with children and adults with a wide variety of communication disorders and delays for over six years, but her love for working with individuals who stutter began during her externships in the Northwest Ohio Stuttering Clinics.
 During these clinics she had the opportunity to work with individuals who stutter ranging from 3-54 years of age in a variety of environments, whether individually in person, in group settings inside and outside of the clinic, or via telepractice connecting with people across the country.
 Emily’s past research explores quality of life issues in adults who stutter, therapy perspectives of speech-language pathologists, and fluency therapy outcomes.
-Currently, she is involved in beginning clinical research working with preschool-aged children who stutter in the school setting.
-In addition to working for CST, Emily works in pediatric home health, and also for the public schools as the fluency contact for the SLP Department.
+In addition to working for CST, Emily works for the public schools as the fluency contact for the SLP Department.
 She has given presentations, provides weekly resources and tips, and visits schools throughout the district to consult with other therapists, students, teachers, and parents.
-When she is not working, Emily is the Denver Support Chapter Leader for the National Stuttering Association (NSA); she also enjoys hiking, writing, yoga, reading, cooking, and playing volleyball.
+When she is not working, Emily is the Denver Support Chapter Leader for the National Stuttering Association (NSA); she also enjoys hiking, yoga, snowshoeing, skiing, and climbing.